FreddieTree/obsidian-notes/Study Notes/Hugging Face/Repository.md

 cd <model-name>
 ```

-Files to be added larger than 10mb should r
+Files to be added larger than 10mb should run `git lif install`